DATA PROTECTION POLICY AND PROCEDURES

 - Referrer name, email address and contact number

-- Client name, postcode, gender and age of children.
+- Client name, email address, contact number, postcode, address (if given specifically for delivery purposes), gender and age of children, ethnicity.

 - Information required by HMRC in relation to financial donations subject to Gift Aid.